-CPOMS and investigated thoroughly.
+All Peer-on-Peer abuse including bullying, behaviour, dysregulated and intolerant (sexist, racist, intolerance towards religions, homophobic, transphobic, and disablist) incidents are added to CPOMS and investigated thoroughly.
 They are regularly analysed and reported to the Academy Council three times a year.
 Please see the school's safeguarding policy for more information.

-Child on child abuse is behaviour by an individual or group, intending to physically, sexually, or emotionally hurt others.
+Peer-on-peer abuse is behaviour by an individual or group, intending to physically, sexually, or emotionally hurt others.
 All staff recognise that children are capable of abusing their peers including bullying (including online bullying) physical abuse, sexual abuse and sexual harassment, initiation/hazing type violence, and rituals.